GetMeoutt/linux_assignment1/README.md

 To use DigitalOcean `doctl`, the API token identifies and confirms your identity to the DigitalOcean API (authentication).

-The API defines the permissions for you to perform certain actions, such as creating, deleting, or accessing Droplets.
+The API defines the permissions for you to perform certain actions, such as creating, deleting, or accessing Droplets.[^16]

 To create an API token for DigitalOcean::
 1. Go to [DigitalOcean | Cloud Infrastructure for Developers](https://www.digitalocean.com/) and log in or sign up.